House passes $1.9T pandemic bill on near party-line vote - WTMJ

 Associated Press

-WASHINGTON (AP) — The House approved a $1.9 trillion pandemic relief bill in a win for President Joe Biden, even as top Democrats tried assuring agitated progressives that they’d revive their derailed drive to boost the minimum wage.
+WASHINGTON (AP) — The House approved a $1.9 trillion pandemic relief bill that was championed by President Joe Biden, the first step in providing another dose of aid to a weary nation as the measure now moves to a tense Senate.

-The new president’s vision for flushing cash to individuals, businesses, states and cities battered by COVID-19 passed on a near party-line 219-212 vote early Saturday.
-That ships the massive measure to the Senate, where Democrats seem bent on resuscitating their minimum wage push and fights could erupt over state aid and other issues.
+The new president’s vision for infusing cash across a struggling economy to individuals, businesses, schools, states and cities battered by COVID-19 passed on a near party-line 219-212 vote early Saturday.
+That ships the bill to the Senate, where Democrats seem bent on resuscitating their minimum wage push and fights could erupt over state aid and other issues.

-Democrats said the still-faltering economy and the half-million American lives lost demanded quick, decisive action.
-GOP lawmakers, they said, were out of step with a public that polling shows largely views the bill favorably.
+Democrats said that mass unemployment and the half-million American lives lost are causes for quick, decisive action.
+GOP lawmakers, they said, were out of step with a public that polling finds largely views the bill favorably.

 “I am a happy camper tonight,” Rep. Maxine Waters, D-Calif., said Friday.
 “This is what America needs.
 Republicans, you ought to be a part of this.
 But if you’re not, we’re going without you.”